About LEGOLAND California VIP Experience

 Extra Perks to Staying in a LEGOLAND Suite

-Here are some not-so-basic things to note about staying in the LEGOLAND Hotel:
+Here are some not-so-basic things to note about staying at the LEGOLAND Hotel:

 It’s super, duper clean!
 The LEGOLAND Hotel was built in 2013.
 While it doesn’t look new, that’s to be expected considering how every aspect of its decor encourages play.
 However, we did find every area to be exceptionally clean.
 There weren’t any funky smells, stains, or surprise boogers when you touched the underside of surfaces.

 Each fully-themed room has a treasure chest!
 If you select a "fully-themed" room for your stay, you’ll find extra surprises in a themed a treasure chest.
 Even better, to open the chest they have to first complete a treasure hunt by answering four fun questions about the hotel’s play areas.

 Once unlocked, they’ll find two small bags of LEGO Mixels.
 We stayed for three nights, and each day the treasure chest was locked, and new Mixels appeared.
 (The combination to the lock stayed the same, so we just used the existing treasure hunt paper for the lock combination.
 But, you could throw the paper out to encourage more hunting.)

 Pro tip: Three Mixels from the same series allow you to make a Mega Mixel.
 With that in mind, if you stay multiple nights and happen to get the same Mixel twice in a row, just bring the duplicate down to the front desk and they’ll let you swap it out for another in the series.

 You get complimentary beverages.
 Our suite came stocked with two bottles of water, two kids juices, and a Keurig selection of Peet’s hot cocoa and coffee—all of which gets restocked every day.
 Should you run out early, just pay $5, and the items will be restocked as many times as needed.